-He visits my lord and my lady fair;

-He hums the last new opera air.

-He takes not the children on his knee;

-My faithful hound reproacheth me,

-For he snarls when my new friend draweth near,

-But my good old friend to the brute was dear!

-I wonder how I such thing could do,

-As change the old friend for the new!

-My rare old friend, he read the plays,

-That were written in Master Shakespeare's days;

-He found in them wit and moral good:-

-My new friend thinks them coarse and rude:-

-And many a pleasant song he sung,

-Because they were made when we were young;

-He was not too grand, not he, to know

-The merry old songs made long ago,

-He writ his name on the window-pane;

-It was cracked by my new friend's riding-cane!
+Oh my fine new friend, he is smooth and bland, With a jewelled ring or two on his hand; He visits my lord and my lady fair; He hums the last new opera air.
+He takes not the children on his knee; My faithful hound reproacheth me, For he snarls when my new friend draweth near, But my good old friend to the brute was dear!
+I wonder how I such a thing could do, As change the old friend for the new!

+My rare old friend, he read the plays, That were written in Master Shakspeare's days; He found in them wit and moral good :- My new friend thinks them coarse and rude :- And many a pleasant song he sung, Because they were made when we were young : He was not too grand, not he, to know The merry old songs made long ago, He writ his name on the window pane ;- It was cracked by my new friend's riding cane!
-My good old friend, "he tirled at the pin,"

-He opened the door and entered in;

-We all were glad to see his face

-As he took at the fire his 'customed place,

-And the little children, loud in glee,

-They welcomed him as they welcome me.

-He knew our griefs, our joys he shared;

-There cannot be friend with him compared;

-We had tried him long and found him true; Why changed I the old friend for the new!
+My good old friend, "he tirled at the pin," He opened the door and entered in; We all were glad to see his face As he took at the fire his 'customed place, And the little children, loud in glee, They welcomed him as they welcome me.
+He knew our griefs, our joys he shared; There cannot be friend with him compared; We had tried him long, had found him true!
+Why changed I the old friend for the new!